gnostyx/dita-demo-content-collection/README.md

 a root map or a submap.
-For some maps it's obvious to a human (e.g., a map containing only keydefs for example) but for other maps it's not: if the map has a title and has references to topics or other maps, it might be intended to be a root map or not.
+For some maps it's obvious to a human (e.g., a map containing only keydefs for example) but for other maps it's not: if the map has a title and has references to topics or other maps, it might be intended to be a root map or it might not.

 One solution to this is to create another map that references the maps you intend to be root maps as "peer" maps.
 This map then serves as an explicit